 Italians believe you need to drink three of these before you begin to enjoy them (not in one night though):

-Pour the gin, sweet vermouth and Campari into your favourite rocks glass over ice.
+Pour the gin, vermouth and Campari into your favourite rocks glass over ice.
 Stir it down to your preferred taste.
-Then, zest the orange with true Italian flair over the glass and add the citrus to the potion.
+Then, zest the orange with true Italian flair over the glass and add to the potion.
 Forget minutes – you can make this in seconds...

 Stirred NOT shaken.